Published

 How much will an investor pay for my house?

-Real estate investors usually follow the 70% rule in real estate, meaning they may only pay up to 70% of your home’s after-repair value (ARV).
+Real estate investors usually follow the 70% rule, which means they may only pay up to 70% of a home's after-repair value (ARV).

 Let’s say an investor believes your home is worth $500,000 before repairs and improvements.
 If they determine your home needs $50,000 in repairs, they’ll pay you no more than $315,000.

-Keep in mind that the 70% number is just a guideline and not every real estate investor follows it strictly.
-Each home is different, and an investor may decide to pay more for your home if it’s in fairly good condition and located in a hot housing market.
+Remember that the 70% number is just a guideline, and not every real estate investor follows it strictly.
+Each home is different, and an investor may pay more for your home if it's in fairly good condition and located in a hot housing market.

 What does it mean to sell a house to an investor?